google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 ### TL;DR {: .hide-from-toc } {: .hide-from-toc }
-- 'Create breakpoints based on content, never on specific devices, products, or brands.'
+- Create breakpoints based on content, never on specific devices, products, or brands.
-- 'Design for the smallest mobile device first, then progressively enhance the experience as more screen real estate becomes available.'
+- Design for the smallest mobile device first, then progressively enhance the experience as more screen real estate becomes available.
 - Keep lines of text to a maximum of around 70 or 80 characters.